Help protect yourself from identity theft

 What to do you if you think you’ve experienced identity theft

 If you’re suspicious of activity in your account and are concerned that you have been a victim of identity theft, get in contact with the bank or organisation and let them know what’s happened.
-It’s also a good idea to change your passwords and report identity theft to Action Fraud for further investigation.
+It’s also a good idea to change your passwords and report identity theft to Report Fraud for further investigation.

 For more information on what you can do to protect yourself from fraud, visit our security centre.